Master2022E/OnionRTC-experiment/Deployment/Ansible/Readme.md

 ## Hostname setup

-When browsing the servers can it sometimes be hard to know with certainty which server one is using, Therefor have the hostname's of the servers been defined in the [inventory list](./inventory.yaml) and the hostname can be set for each server.
+When browsing the servers it can sometimes be hard to know with certainty which server one is using.
+Therefor we have the hostname's of the servers  defined in the [inventory list](./inventory.yaml) where the hostname can be set for each server.

 **Beware that it will reboot the host!**